Asanim/CAM-C1126S2U/README.md

 ## future work:

 **Peripherals Adaptation**
-the camera offers rich peripheral adaptation as noted here. it would be very useful to include some work to utilize this:
+the camera offers rich peripheral adaptation as noted here. it would be very useful to develop external circuits to utilize this:
 - GPIO: control pan / tilt
 - GPIO: Control power on/off with an external timer.
 For instance, to turn off a the device for a specific period of time in order to conserve power use.
 - Ethernet support